Index For Information

 "factory" and have to worry about

-firing people or laying them off when business is slow (or we
+firing people or laying them off when business is slow or when we

-send production overseas).
-So, whatever item(s) you order, that item is cut, sewn, packed
+decide to send production overseas.
+So, whatever item(s) you order, that item is cut, sewn, packed,

 and shipped by one of two people (who also have to answer the